-ii.
+- ii.
 Considerations of the likely severity of punishment have been a concern with respect to extradition cases.
-If the domestic law of the requested State contains provisions regarding refusal of extradition on the basis of the potential imposition of the death penalty, the requested State may consider exercising the following options:

-- (a) Seeking assurances or obtaining necessary information from the requesting State that the death penalty will not be imposed should the suspect be convicted - (b) If legally possible, prosecuting the case in its own jurisdiction, given the commonality of offences in the Organised Crime Convention - (c) Seeking the return of the suspect upon conviction from the requesting tiii.
-The issue of human rights, particularly the potential of extradition to lead to torture, is also a concern that has to be considered when engaging in the extradition process.
+If the domestic law of the requested State contains provisions regarding refusal of extradition on the basis of the potential imposition of the death penalty, the requested State may consider exercising the following options: - Seeking assurances or obtaining necessary information from the requesting State that the death penalty will not be imposed should the suspect be convicted - (b) If legally possible, prosecuting the case in its own jurisdiction, given the commonality of offences in the Organised Crime Convention - (c) Seeking the return of the suspect upon conviction from the requestingState to serve his or her sentence in the requested State's jurisdiction - The issue of human rights, particularly the potential of extradition to lead to torture, is also a concern that has to be considered when engaging in the extradition process.
 If concerns do arise, States should communicate with one another and seek assurances that this type of prohibited conduct will not occur.
-If these assurances cannot be given, States should consider having the suspect, if convicted in the requesting State, serve his sentence in the requested State.
-The Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment59 imposes specific obligations upon signatory parties with respect to the transfer of individuals to other countries.
+If these assurances cannot be given, States should consider having the suspect, if convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment59 imposes specific obligations upon signatory parties with respect to the transfer of individuals to other countries.
 Article 3 of that convention requires that no State party expel, return or extradite a person to another country where -there are substantial grounds for believing that he would be in danger of being subjected to torture."
-Thus, requested States are required to consider whether grounds exist to believe an individual would be in danger of being subjected to torture.